-3) Write a word you associate with Lent–sin, forgiveness, journey, palms, Jesus, salvation, crucifixion,….
-Meditate on it.
+3) Write a word you associate with Lent–sin, forgiveness, journey, palms, Jesus, salvation, crucifixion, etc. Meditate on it.
 Spend time with it as you draw.
-Listen to what the what can tell you about itself.
+Listen to what the word can tell you about itself.
 Let God reveal something new to you about the word.

 4) Just doodle or draw in the space without words.
 Keep silence and listen for the “still small voice of God.”

 5) Write one of the different names for God each day and pray/meditate on the name.

 6) Write one of your character defects or “sins” in the space each day.
 Offer it up to God; ask for help and forgiveness.
 Very Lenten!

 This post was inspired by my emphasis on creativity and imagination in our Lenten practices.
 You might also like to check out my other posts on creativity in Lent: